Moluno-xiii/audiophile_ts_react/README.md

 ## Features

-- Local state cart storage with context
+- Local state cart storage with context and Local storage.
 - DB storage on cart checkout (with convex)
+- All products stored on Convex.
 - Email summary on successful checkout (with nodemailer)
 - Fully responsive